 The University, acting through UMBA, has established an Alumni dining club, known as "The University of Massachusetts Club."
 The Club opened on October 31, 2005 and is located on the 32nd floor of 1 Beacon Street in downtown Boston.
-As of August 1, 2015 the Club was managed by the not-for-profit organization University Services, Inc.
+As of August 1, 2015, the Club is managed by the not-for-profit organization University Services, Inc.